 Sheriff Story [sic] and his six assistants started with Jeffress to the courthouse one block away.
 Arriving at the spot where Ray was killed, a mob formed around the Officers and their prisoner.
 There was a sudden surge forward and in the twinkling of an eye, according to the sheriff, the prisoner had been taken from the officers and was placed in an automobile and rushed away.
 There was not a shot fired: not even a gun drawn during the minute scuffle between the mob and officers.

 Sheriff Story said tonight that resistance would have been folly as the mob was made up of between 25 and 50 determined men.
 There were at least 150 additional men nearby whose sympathies were with the mob, he stated tonight.
-Answering a. direct question, Sheriff Story declared that he did not know anyone in the mob.
+Answering a direct question, Sheriff Storey declared that he did not know anyone in the mob.
 The man who led the mob and took the prisoner away, the sheriff said, must have just moved into the county and was not known to him.

 That, of course, includes Alamance County, NC. and on the Alamance pillar, there is one name: